huberfe/huberfe.github.io/index.md

 ![](Untitled_horiz.png)

 Since 2024, I am a Junior Professor (CPJ) for Quantum Algorithms at the [Bordeaux Computer Science Laboratory](https://labri.fr).
 I also head the [Quantum information and Computation Group](https://quantique.labri.fr/).
-From 2001 to 2003 I led the [Quantum Error Correction Group](https://nisq.pl/quantum-error-correction-group) at the Jagiellonian University in Kraków.
+From 2021 to 2023 I led the [Quantum Error Correction Group](https://nisq.pl/quantum-error-correction-group) at the Jagiellonian University in Kraków.

-I was a postdoctoral fellow in the groups of [Antonio Acín](https://www.icfo.eu/research-group/7/quantum-information/home/437/) at ICFO Barcelona and [David Gross](https://qi.uni-koeln.de/) at the University of Cologne.
-I was Ph.D. student at the University of Siegen, advised by [Otfried Gühne](https://www.physik.uni-siegen.de/tqo/).
+I was a postdoctoral fellow in the groups of [Antonio Acín](https://www.icfo.eu/research-group/7/quantum-information/home/437/) at ICFO Barcelona (2018-2020) and [David Gross](https://qi.uni-koeln.de/) at the University of Cologne (2018).
+I was Ph.D. student at the University of Siegen (2014-2017), advised by [Otfried Gühne](https://www.physik.uni-siegen.de/tqo/).
 My [thesis](https://dspace.ub.uni-siegen.de/handle/ubsi/1272) won the [2019 Dissertation Prize](https://www.dpg-physik.de/auszeichnungen/preise-der-dpg-vereinigungen/preistraeger-dissertationspreis-samop) by the section AMOP of the German Physical Society.

 ## Research Interests
 I work on the characterization of quantum correlations like entanglement and nonlocality, on quantum error correction (theory & experimental proposals), and on mathematical optimization in quantum information and computation.
 I also do a bit of mathematics in the field of on non-commutative algebra.